 There is not a mechanical approach to evaluating best value proposals.
 However, the source selection board must have a reasoned and document file to justify its award.
 This is the heart and many bid protest cases.

-Best Value Trade off Process: During the evaluation of best value procurements, the contracting agency will use the best value trade off when it is in the best interest of the government to award a federal contract to a bidder that has a higher price.
+During the evaluation of best value procurements, the contracting agency will use the FAR best value trade off when it is in the best interest of the government to award a federal contract to a bidder that has a higher price.
 Trade off vs opportunity cost in government contracting is substantially different that in the commercial sector.

-When using the trade off process, the government must expressly state in the solicitation all agency proposal evaluation factors and significant subfactors that will impact the contract award and their relative importance.
+When using the trade off process and best value approach, the government must expressly state in the solicitation all agency proposal evaluation factors and significant subfactors that will impact the contract award and their relative importance.

 Also, the government’s solicitation shall include whether all of the proposal evaluation factors other than cost or price, when combined, are treated as significantly more important than, approximately equal to, or significantly less important than cost or price.
 See FAR Part 15.